Posted by Oscar Sjöberg on · 15 min read

 "CE" without detail is a red flag.
 CE marking is a self-declaration — the manufacturer declares that testing has been done.
 But without transparency about which standards were tested, which laboratory conducted the testing, and what the test reports contain, the declaration is impossible to verify.

-The Sensorbee Air Pro 2 Cellular (models SB8202 and SB8203) holds the following certifications, all backed by published test reports and evidence documents:
+The Sensorbee (models SB8202 and SB8203) holds the following certifications, all backed by published test reports and evidence documents:

 | Certification | Standard | Report / Certificate |